 There are two basic types of whole-house swamp coolers: downdraft and side-draft.
 Downdraft units are usually placed on the roof, while side-draft units are mounted outside the home.
 Once installed, the cold air is blown through either the window or a vent cut into the wall.
 Contact an HVAC professional to help you with the size requirements and installation of a new outdoor swamp cooler.
 To help you choose, here are two of the top whole-house swamp coolers.

-This powerful evaporative cooler can cool up to 2300 square feet of living space, and it’s ideal for large homes and provides cool air at a much lower cost than an AC unit.
+This powerful evaporative cooler can cool up to 2,200 square feet of living space.
+It’s ideal for large homes and provides cool air at a much lower cost than an AC unit.
 Like all whole-house swamp coolers, the MasterCool 7000 CFM is hooked up to a continuous water source to maintain water levels.
 This unit requires little maintenance and uses less energy than older swamp coolers and AC units.

 If your roof can’t support a rooftop swamp cooler, then a side-draft cooler may be the perfect solution.
-The Champion 4600 CFM Side-draft is a perfect unit for cooling smaller homes and spaces up to 1600 square feet through a window or wall vent.
-This unit is easy to install and features a remote control for easy operation.
+The Champion 5,000 CFM Side-draft is a perfect unit for cooling smaller homes and spaces up to 1,750 square feet through a window or wall vent.
+This unit is easy to install and features a thermoplastic water reservoir to prevent corrosion.

-Swamp coolers aren’t the best fit for every home, but they are an excellent choice to help to lower energy bills, maintain moisture within indoor climates, and keep your home cool and comfortable.
+Swamp coolers might just be the right fit for your home or business, and they’re an excellent choice to help to lower energy bills, maintain moisture within indoor climates, and keep your home cool and comfortable.